jndctranslation/landing_page/pages/home.md

 ---
+title: >-
-title: 'JNDC Translation: Highest Customer Satisfaction Translation Services '
+  JNDC Translation: We Provided The Highest Customer Satisfaction Translation Services
 description: This is the description of the page
 permalink: /
 layout: home